Common tricks

 Game options

 Many games provide game options for you to modify how the games work.
-It is recommened always to try them out to see if you can save time with certain settings.
+It is advised to always try them out to see if you can save time with certain settings.

 Text speed